Gotard of Służew

 The emblem of the Radwan-Wierzbowa clan, at the gate of St. Catherine's Church in Warsaw.

-Gotard of Służew (Polish: Gotard ze Służewa) was a 13th-century knight and count from the Duchy of Masovia.
+Gotard of Służew (/pl/; Gotard ze Służewa) was a 13th-century knight and count from the Duchy of Masovia.
 He served under duke Konrad I of Masovia, and later duke Bolesław I of Masovia.
 He was also castellan of Wizna.
 Gotard begun the Radwan-Wierzbowa clan, related to the Radwan heraldic clan.
-His descendants formed noble families of Służewski, Okęcki, and Rusiecki.
+His descendants formed noble families of Służewski, Rakowiecki, Rusiecki, and Okęcki.

 Biography

 Gotarda Street in Warsaw, Poland, in 2022.

-Gotard was a son of Łuka (or Łukasz).
+Gotard was the son of Łuka (or Łukasz).
 He was a magnate, knight and military leader in the Duchy of Masovia, serving under duke Konrad I of Masovia, and later duke Bolesław I of Masovia.
 Gotard was also a castellan of Wizna.
 He fought in defensive wars against tribes of Old Prussians and Yotvingians, during which, he took captive seven Yotvingian leaders.
 They were then exchanged for a massive ransome paid in silver.
-On 27 April 1245, duke Konrad I awarded him with the land estate of Służew.
+In 1231, Duke Konrad I awarded him with the land estate of Raków, which was later expanded on 27 April 1245, with the addition of Służew.

 He began the Radwan-Wierzbowa clan, related to the Radwan heraldic clan.
-His descendants formed noble families of Służewski, Okęcki, and Rusiecki.
-The Służewski family owned Służew estate until the 17th century.
+His descendants formed noble families of Służewski, Rakowiecki, Rusiecki, and Okęcki.
+The Rakowiecki and Służewski families owned Raków and Służew estates respectively until the 17th century.

 Legacy

 On 24 November 1961, a street in Warsaw, Poland was named after Gotard.
-It is located in the district of Mokotów, in the neighbourhood of Służewiec.
+It is located in the Mokotów district, within the neighbourhood of Służewiec.